CodeYourFuture/Terminal-Coursework-Week1/README.md

 #### 2) Answer

 <!-- Write your answer here -->
+In order to locate must type the comand (`cd` `space` and `..`) until you find the the folder that is title with hoilday and June.Once the folder has been located type the comand `cd` and enter the name of the folder and press enter once this action has been completed.
 ### 3) Counting Script

 Next, I want you to run the script in this directory